- About Us

 The exclusion effectively allows couples to double the amount of their gifting without having to pay estate or gift tax.
 In fact, even if only one of the spouses is doing the gifting, that spouse can still give up to the doubled limit without worrying about any tax implications.
 That’s because the IRS still recognizes that the amount came from a couple, according to IRS Code § 2513.

-For experienced help with estate planning and/or estate taxes, contact a trusted estate planning attorney at Phillips & Blow, PC.
-Our team of skilled lawyers provides a thoughtful, comprehensive approach to our clients’ estate planning and administration needs – and we are ready to meet with you and develop an plan for protecting your interests (and meeting your goals) as you proceed with any aspect of estate planning or administration.
+For experienced help with estate planning and/or estate taxes, contact a trusted estate planning attorney at Colorado Estate Matters, Ltd. Our team of skilled lawyers provides a thoughtful, comprehensive approach to our clients’ estate planning and administration needs – and we are ready to meet with you and develop an plan for protecting your interests (and meeting your goals) as you proceed with any aspect of estate planning or administration.

 We can discuss your estate planning needs and different options during our consultation.
 To schedule this meeting, call us at (303) 713-9147 or email us using the contact form at the top of this page.